Dr. Meeta MehrotraAssociate Professor

 Dr. Mehrotra's research interests include gender, ethnic identity, international migration and family.
-Research from her Master's thesis on wife abuse among Indian immigrants was published in the journal Violence Against Women.
-She is a reviewer for the journals Family Relations and Gender and Society.
+Her research has been published in the Journal of Family Issues and Violence Against Women.
+She serves as a reviewer for the journals such as Family Relations and Gender and Society.

 Dr. Mehrotra has taught several courses on sex and gender, family, race and ethnicity, social stratification, global sociology and Indian cinema (aka Bollywood).
 She took students to India during the Intensive Learning term and has recently developed transnational and comparative courses on family and gender.
 She brings a global perspective to her courses, and plans to teach a course on women in South Asia.